We are committed to offering expert doula care free of charge to anyone having a baby at the UC San Diego Medical Center.

 How does a mother-to-be arrange to have a Hearts & Hands doula at her birth?

-The Hearts & Hands Doula Program offers well trained volunteers, free of charge, to anyone having a baby at the UCSD Medical Centers.
-Our doulas work on-call, so there is nothing to arrange in advance - a mother can just ask the nurse to call for a doula when she gets to the hospital, or at any point during labor.
+The Hearts & Hands Doula Program offers well trained volunteers, free of charge, to anyone having a baby at the UC San Diego Medical Centers.
+Our doulas work on-call, so there is nothing to arrange in advance - a birthing person can just ask the nurse to call for a doula when arriving at the hospital, or at any time during labor.

 What training is needed to become a UCSD doula?